nordicsmartgovernment/Pilot/README.md

 Business ID - Change the name to ”Legal entity identifier”

-Legal entity identifier - populate the field with the correct identifier when a country is picked:
+Legal entity identifier - populate the field with the correct identifier when a country is picked (if this is complex we can skip this requirement):
 - Finland, 7006370-1
 - Sweden, 123456-1111
 - Norway, 000123456
 - Denmark, 12345678
 - Iceland, 8907697199

 ### Response